Coca-Cola Hides Its Brand Color in Stadiums Where It’s Not Welcome

 The "You Must Love Coke" campaign offers a few mechanics worth noting for brands dealing with culturally specific environments:

-- Let the science do the creative work: Colour perception theory gives this campaign a replicable mechanic that holds up across stadium walls and social feeds.
+• Let the science do the creative work: Color perception theory gives this campaign a replicable mechanic that holds up across stadium walls and social feeds.

-Campaigns that find a way to operate inside a community's existing rituals tend to generate more sustained attention than those that interrupt them.
+Campaigns that operate inside a community's existing rituals tend to generate more sustained attention than those that interrupt them.

 Our Take: Does the Trick Work?

 We think so.
-The optical illusion only works on fans who already know what Coca-Cola red looks like, which makes the audience a co-author of the ad.
+The optical illusion only works on fans who already know what Coca-Cola red looks like, making the audience a co-author of the ad.

 Stadium advertising is one of the most cluttered environments a brand can buy into, and getting fans to stop and stare takes more than a logo.